 Why might that have been the case, do you think?

 For one thing, the risks remain even after a relationship is terminated because contracts don’t tend to tackle that particular process in an adequate fashion.
-Plus, as I mentioned before, new cyber security regulations are being introduced specifically to bring more focus to third-party risks, risks which most companies still struggle to comprehend fully even now.
+Plus, as I mentioned before, new cyber security regulations are being introduced specifically to bring more focus to third-party risks.
+These are risks which most companies still struggle to comprehend fully even now.
 That lack of understanding led to an increase in breaches, as did growth in the open source market.

 You are saying that open source market growth generated more data breaches?